Getting to Macquarie

-Macquarie University is well serviced by buses and will be the first to receive new Sydney Metro trains in 2019.
+Macquarie University is well serviced by buses and has the new Sydney Metro trains in 2019.
 This is in response to increased demand from commuters to our university, the nearby Macquarie Shopping Centre and the growing business precinct - home to some of Australia’s largest employers.
 To learn more about travelling by bus and train to Macquarie University, see below:

 Payment– public transport to the university precinct uses the pre-paid Opal card system.
 The cost to use Sydney’s public transport network, where to buy an Opal card, how to use your Opal card and other key information can be found on the Opal card website.

 Student concession Opal cards are available to domestic students.
 Adult Opal cards can be purchased on campus at Piccolo Lane cafe and from retailers across Sydney.
 These are a good option for international students who are not eligible for concession Opal cards.

 Epping to Chatswood Metro train stations now open